w3c/wai-website/pages/about/groups/task-forces/practices.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

-The objective of the ARIA Authoring Practices Task Force (known as the APG Task Force) is to develop the WAI-ARIA Authoring Practices Guide, which describes considerations that might not be evident to authors from the WAI-ARIA specification alone, and recommends approaches to make widgets, navigation, and behaviors accessible using WAI-ARIA roles, states, and properties.
+Find out about the activities of the ARIA Authoring Practices Task Force (known as the APG Task Force) and how you can contribute to its objectives.

 {::nomarkdown}
 {% include box.html type="end" %}